The Sky Is The Limit

 Times changed.
 Kosova, their homeland, was wracked politically and economically.
 Many families chose to go into exile by becoming refugees.

 Many others, without any status at all, crossed the borders regardless of the consequences.
 Living under oppression was hard, and it was excruciating to let go of the dream of living free in their own land, but they had to protect and support their families.
 So they had to leave to start a new life in a new place.
 This process threatened their sense of their identity, tradition and culture was and instilled tremendous pressure and fear.

 It was during this time that the Albanian American Women’s Organization (AAWO) “Motrat Qiriazi” was founded and came to life.
 The foundation of the organization was the women’s friendship with one another and with other members of the community.
 Despite few resources and daily uncertainties, they forged ahead, and AAWO grew, becoming a pioneer in giving Albanian women a voice and representation, from the doctor’s office to the White House.

 Present at AAWO’s first meeting were more than one hundred men who could not fathom that Albanian women would have something to say.
-Now hundreds of women visit AAWO’s offices on a regular basis.
-They volunteer their time to build and nurture this place they have come to call home.
+Hundreds of women visited AAWO’s offices on a regular basis.
+They volunteered their time to build and nurture this place they have come to call home.